 This is where the electronic bike locks have an edge over the traditional ones.
 Any bike lock on the list with a companion app will allow you to let people ‘borrow’ your bike.
 And some apps even have a timing interval that rearms the alarm after a certain amount of time has passed.
-Such features allow for you to set up a schedule for people to use your bike, even when you’re nowhere near it.
+Such features allow you to set up a schedule for people to use your bike, even when you’re nowhere near it.
 And for someone that is really close to you, sharing the backup code can bypass having to let allow sharing in the app.

 With traditional bike locks that are locked with keys, sharing is a bit more difficult.
 Even with backup keys, letting go of a spare that can be potentially lost is a bit of a pain.
 Bike users that tend to lend out their bikes a lot should definitely lean more towards the modern options with bike locks.

-Is there any maintenance required?
+q: Is there any maintenance required for a bike lock?

 Dirt collecting in the hole can throw this precision off, resulting in multiple attempts to get your lock off.
 And in worse scenarios, the dirt will be lodged in so deep that your key won’t work.
 It takes a lot for this to happen, so unless you’re accumulating a record amount of dirt while riding, it shouldn’t be an issue.
 Just be aware that wiping your bike lock down every now and then will only benefit the long-term life of the product.